 - Launch the UAC popup by running an application.

-- Press the link Show more details link on the pop up.
+- Click the Show more details link on the pop up.

 Stop User Account Control in Windows 10 through Security and Maintenance

 - Now the Security and Maintenance comes up is on your screen.

 - You can follow either of the 2 ways written underneath to open the User Account Control Settings window.

 - First, On the left pane of the page, you witness a group of 4 links.
 Press (tap) User Account Control Settings which is at the second position from the top to do the changes.

 - Or second, you can expand the Security section by clicking on its respective downward arrow.